-Meze at O Patis – Zagora
+What to eat in Pelion – Meze at O Patis – Zagora Village

 Some great food to eat in Greece and to share with friends, especially in the Pelion region, is meze.
 Meze is, to Eastern Europe and the Balkans, like tapas is to Spain: a selection of small dishes served to accompany alcoholic drinks.
-In Greece, this alcoholic drink is usually tsipouro: a cloudy brandy style drink at 40-45% alcohol volume (no wonder food is served with it!).
+In Greece, this alcoholic drink is usually tsipouro: a cloudy brandy style drink at 40-45% alcohol volume (no wonder food is served with it).

 One of our stops on our village tour of the region included lunch / meze at O Patsis.
 It included delicious regional and locally sourced meat, vegetable and herb dishes – and tsipouro, as you can see!

-Fish – with tsipouro – in Volos
+What to eat in Pelion – Fish with tsipouro in Volos

 Another dish we had the chance to eat with tsipouro is fish.
 We visited the biggest town in the Pelion region – Volos, nestled just at the foot of the mountain, by the sea of the Pagasitikos Gulf – and sampled many fish dishes, including prawns, crab and other such delights, at Lepi restaurant and, of course, more tsipouro.

-Part of the Guest-Inn network of hotels, the Krista Gastronomy Hotel offers some of the best cuisine in the Pelion region.
+The Krista Gastronomy Hotel offers some of the best cuisine in the Pelion region.
 All products are again locally sourced, with the vegetables grown in the hotel’s own gardens.
 Specialities include:

 - Spetzofai (country sausages and peppers in a rich tomato sauce)